 Recurrent Urinary Tract Infections and Related Conditions

-UTIs can also cause kids to wet their pants or the bed, even if they haven't had these problems before.
-Infants and young children may only show nonspecific signs such as fever, vomiting, or decreased appetite or activity.
+UTIs also can cause kids to wet their pants or the bed, even if they haven't had these problems before.
+Infants and very young children may only show nonspecific signs, such as fever, vomiting, or decreased appetite or activity.